alexmolas/alexmolas.github.io/100-list.md

 56. ✓ Camino de Santiago
 57. ✓ Publish a paper [(x2)](https://scholar.google.com/citations?user=2FccG04AAAAJ)
 58. ✗ Spend some days in a cabin next to a lake
+59. ✗ Someone shares one of my posts in HN/Reddit/lobste.rs/etc.